SeldonIO/seldon-core/doc/source/reference/upgrading.md

 We have updated the health checks done by Seldon for the model nodes in your inference graph.
 If `executor.fullHealthChecks` is set to true then:
  * For Seldon protocol each node will be probed with `/api/v1.0/health/status`.
- * For the v2 protocol each node will be probed with `/v2/health/ready`.
+ * For the Open Inference Protocol (or V2 protocol) each node will be probed with `/v2/health/ready`.
  * For tensorflow just TCP checks will be run on the http endpoint.

 By default we have set `executor.fullHealthChecks` to false for 1.14 release as users would need to rebuild their custom python models if they have not implemented the `health_status` method.
 In future we will default to `true`.